1. Overview

 The Score of the sentiment ranges between -1.0 (negative) and 1.0 (positive) and corresponds to the overall sentiment from the given information.

 The Magnitude of the sentiment ranges from 0.0 to +infinity and indicates the overall strength of sentiment from the given information.
-The more information that is provided the higher the magnitude.
+The more information provided, the higher the magnitude.

 Copy the following code into your IPython session: